github/codeql/docs/codeql/codeql-cli/getting-started-with-the-codeql-cli.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `CodeQL repository <https://github.com/github/codeql>`__ contains
-the queries and libraries required for CodeQL analysis of C/C++, C#, Go, Java,
+the queries and libraries required for CodeQL analysis of all supported languages.
-JavaScript/TypeScript, Python, and Ruby.
 Clone a copy of this repository into ``codeql-home``.

 By default, the root of the cloned repository will be called ``codeql``.